-Welcome to a new week of posts on OUATT!
 I want to start off Monday with excerpts from an interview with Aparna Das Sadhukhan of the popular jewelry brand, Nine By Thirty.
 The Singapore-based brand recently opened an online store and acquiring their stylish pieces just became a whole lot easier.
-This interview first appeared in the OUATT magazine and makes for a great read.
-It’s can-do attitude is the perfect start to the week!
+This interview makes for a great read and it’s can-do attitude is the perfect start to the week!

 If you think Nine by Thirty sounds like the beginning of an address, you would be right in that assumption.
 It was the address of the home in Sydney, Australia that owner and designer, Aparna Das Sadhukhan lived in when she decided to start her jewelry company.
 As with so many of the people that we feature, we know her via the internet.
 But considering we only know her virtually, we know quite a lot about her.
 For instance we know that she is an extremely talented jewelry designer and creator whose passion for her craft travels through the inter-webs, so that someone sitting, continents away, in front of a computer screen can feel her joy in the process of designing, nurturing and bringing to life another exquisite piece of jewelry.
 We have followed her journey and years ago, Once Upon A Tea Time was the first blog that featured her jewelry.
 It’s been a thrill to see Nine by Thirty (NBT) grow to enjoy a passionate fan base from around the world and to see Aparna herself come into her own.
 Her designs have gotten bolder, more complex and more joyful.
 She currently works primarily with silver though she hopes to explore other mediums.
 We asked Aparna to tell us her story.